-Every shop wears a Rainbow Flag and every corporation and major retailer seems to offer a welcoming message to the LGBTQ community or a line of multi-colored ‘gay apparel’.
+Today every shop seems to wear a Rainbow Flag and every corporation and major retailer seems to offer a welcoming message to the LGBTQ community or a line of multi-colored ‘gay apparel’.

-But keep in mind that just fifty years ago no such celebration would have ever occurred.
+But keep in mind that just a bit over fifty years ago no such celebration would have ever occurred.
 In fact the city was certainly doing its best to obscure, frustrate and even expel its gay and lesbian population from living in the open.

 Stormé DeLarverie.
 Craig Rodwell.
 Dick Leitsch.
 Marsha P Johnson.
 These are some of the people that made this present moment possible.

 But those individuals have others to thank for creating a network of gay and lesbian spaces in New York City that have existed — mostly in the shadows — for over 150 years.
 Flawless Sabrina.
 James Baldwin.
 Alice Austen.
 Julian Eltinge.
 And yes — Walt Whitman.